The Danish Furniture Design Movement

 His Round Chair (Model500) in 1949 was referred to as “the world’s most beautiful chair” before being labelled simply The Chair after Nixon and Kennedy used it in a 1960 televised debate.

-Grete Jalk first trained as cabinet maker; then received further training from Kaare Klint at the Royal Academy’s Furniture School.
+Grete Jalk first trained as a cabinet maker; then received further training from Kaare Klint at the Royal Academy’s Furniture School.
 She became famous for her innovative use of new material and techniques in an era of scarcity.

 After the second world war scarcity of wood encouraged the use of plywood.
 Grete Jalk developed boldly curved plywood furniture in the 1950s.